Roaders/ble-helper/readme.md

-# ble-ftms
+# ble-helper

-Will provide functionality to connect to  Bluetooth FTMS devices, stream updates and allow control.
+Will provide functionality to help connecting to Bluetooth devices